khanlab/snakebids/docs/running_snakebids/overview.md

 1. Inputs are copied into a working subdirectory of the output directory before any processing that requires a Singularity container is performed, or:
 2. The `SINGULARITY_BINDPATH` environment variable binds the location of the input dataset.

 Indexing of large datasets can be a time-consuming process.
 Leveraging the functionality of `PyBIDS`, Snakebids offers a convenient solution by allowing you to create or utilize an existing database.
-With this approach, the indexing of datasets is only performed when explictly requested, typically when there are changes to the dataset.
+With this approach, the indexing of datasets is only performed when explicitly requested, typically following changes to the dataset.
 To create or use an existing database, you can invoke the following CLI arguments:

 1. `--pybidsdb-dir {dir}`: specify the path to the database directory
 1. `--pybidsdb-reset`: indicate that an existing database should be updated